alastairwyse/ApplicationMetrics/README.md

   </tr>
   <tr>
     <td valign="top">IntervalMetric</td>
     <td>Used to record the time taken for an event to complete (e.g. total time taken to send a message to a remote system).
-This is calculated by capturing the start and end times of an IntervalMetric event.</td>
+This is calculated by capturing the start and end times of an IntervalMetric event.
+The default implementation captures IntervalMetrics in milliseconds.</td>
   </tr>
 </table>